-source is observed that UE post-distortion can achieve BS energy saving by 16.1% for Set 3 reference configuration.
+One source observed that UE post-distortion can achieve BS energy saving by 16.1% for Set 3 reference configuration.
+Note RAN1 has no power consumption scaling model for this NW ES scheme.

 On UPT or latency, there is no negative impact observed.